 Out: Heidar Helguson (released); Nat Jarvis (Kidderminster, free); Stephen McPhail (released)

-Conquerors of Manchester City in their second game of the season, Cardiff are confidently building a side capable of staying in the Premier League after securing promising Danish striker Andreas Cornelius and England international defender Stephen Caulker, as well as completing the eye-catching signing of Chile international Gary Medel from Sevilla.
+Their first matches were always going to be difficult, so it’s hard to take too much from the opening-day defeat to West Ham.
+Cardiff are confidently building a side capable of staying in the Premier League after securing promising Danish striker Andreas Cornelius and England international defender Stephen Caulker, as well as completing the eye-catching signing of Chile international Gary Medel from Sevilla.
 All three arrived as club record signings - and don't rule out further arrivals.

-Out: Thibaut Courtois (Atletico Madrid, loan); Marko Marin (Sevilla, loan); Oriol Romeu (Valencia, loan); Patrick van Aanholt (Vitesse, loan); Yossi Benayoun (released); Paulo Ferreira (released); Florent Malouda (released); Hilario (released); Ross Turnbull (released); Billy Clifford (Yeovil, loan); Patrick Bamford (MK Dons, loan); Todd Kane (Blackburn , loan); George Saville (Brentford, loan)
+Out: Thibaut Courtois (Atletico Madrid, loan); Marko Marin (Sevilla, loan); Oriol Romeu (Valencia, loan); Wallace (Inter Milan, loan); Patrick van Aanholt (Vitesse, loan); Yossi Benayoun (released); Paulo Ferreira (released); Florent Malouda (released); Ross Turnbull (released); Billy Clifford (Yeovil, loan); Patrick Bamford (MK Dons, loan); Todd Kane (Blackburn , loan); George Saville (Brentford, loan)

 In: Marouane Chamakh (Arsenal, undisclosed); Neil Alexander (Rangers, free); Jason Puncheon (Southampton, loan); Jose Campana (Sevilla, undisclosed); Jerome Thomas (West Brom, free); Dwight Gayle (Peterborough, undisclosed); Stephen Dobbie (Brighton, undisclosed); Elliot Grandin (Free)